 The current Housing crisis is a result of greed and an ideological belief in capitalism.
 A house is for some a necessity (a place to live) However for many others a house is an investment opportunity.
-The landlords would prefer if instead of you buying a house to live in (accumulating wealth and passing it on to your family), that you would rent a house from them, (so that they can accumulate wealth and pass it on to their families).
+The government would prefer if instead of you buying a house to live in (accumulating wealth and passing it on to your family), that you would rent a house from their families and their financial backers, (so that they can accumulate wealth and pass it on to their families).

 The Financial institutions would also prefer if you rent a house, after all if they give you a mortgage (a loan) to buy a house, they get a reducing return (interest) for perhaps 30 years, whereas if they use that money to invest in the property rental market and rent the property to you it provides a permanent return on their investment.